-- Be accessible and receptive.

-- Listen carefully.

-- Take it seriously.

-- Reassure the child/ young person/vulnerable adult that they are right to tell.

-- Negotiate getting help.

-- Find help quickly.

-- Make careful records of what was said using the child's/young person's/vulnerable adult's own words
+DO: DO NOT: Be accessible and receptive.
+Jump to conclusions.
+Listen carefully.
+Directly question the child or Take it seriously. vulnerable adult or suggest words for Reassure the child/ young him/her to use. person/vulnerable adult that they are right • Try to get the child/young to tell. person/vulnerable adult to disclose all the Negotiate getting help. details.
+Find help quickly. • Speculate or accuse anybody.
+Make careful records of what was • Make promises you cannot keep. said using the child's/young Give your opinion; just state the person's/vulnerable adult's own words as facts as reported to you. soon as is practicable following the disclosure.
+Date, time and sign the record. his record would be used in any subsequent legal proceedings.